fabric8io/fabric8/docs/javaLibraries.md

 * [kubernetes-assertions](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-assertions) provides a set of [assertj](http://joel-costigliola.github.io/assertj/) assertions of the form **assertThat(kubernetesResource)** for working with the [kubernetes-api](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-api)
 * [jolokia-assertions](https://github.com/fabric8io/fabric8/tree/master/components/jolokia-assertions) makes it easy to perform assertions on remote JVMs via JMX using  [Jolokia](http://jolokia.org/) over HTTP/JSON

+#### CDI

+* [fabric8-apt](https://github.com/fabric8io/fabric8/tree/master/fabric8-apt) provides an APT code generator to create a JSON Schema file for each environment variable injected by the [@ConfigProperty](http://deltaspike.apache.org/documentation/configuration.html) annotation from [deltaspike](http://deltaspike.apache.org/) - giving dteails of the name, type, default value and description.
+This can then be used by the [fabric8:json maven goal](mavenplugin.html) to list all of the environment variables and their value in the generated kubernetes JSON file.

 ### Docker

 * [docker-api](https://github.com/fabric8io/fabric8/tree/master/components/docker-api) for working directly with a docker host over its REST API